VibhavSurve09/Auth/README.md

 ## Feedback

-If you have any feedback, please reach out to us at survevibhav09@gmail.com
+If you have any feedback, please reach out to me at survevibhav09@gmail.com